Author: Josef Boehle, PhD

 divisive elements of religions and to foster the inspiring and peace-building

-elements of religions, more strategic and effective ways of dialogue and
+elements of religions, more strategic and effective ways of dialogue and cooperation

-religions are needed.
+needed.

 In